 Some words are difficult because they are not in common use any more, even in the most erudite literature.

-One good way to improve your knowledge of such words is to browse through the top classics of all time, in case you have a sufficiently large window before your GRE, you might want to hunt down a few esoteric books, and get good at their commonly used vocabulary.
+One good way to improve your knowledge of such words is to browse through the top classics of all time.
+If you have a sufficiently large window before your GRE, you might want to hunt down a few esoteric books, and get good at their commonly used vocabulary.

 Some words are difficult because they are part of a difficult set of confusable words

-English is a funny language, in that there is a very large number of permutations and combinations of letters, but only a very small set of these is used for common words.
+English is a funny language with a large number of permutations and combinations of letters, but only a very small set of these is used for common words.
 Hence, you have at least three GRE words ending with ‘duce’, and unless you deduce what the meaning of your particular word is, you could be in deep trouble.

-Another way that GRE words can play with your memory is by having common prefixes.
+Another few tough GRE have common prefixes, which can play with your mind.
 For example, there are multiple words in any list that start with ‘per’, and a perfunctory scan of the word of interest to you might not reveal the right meaning; you’ll need to spend some more time to become perfect.

-To ensure that you are never confused, it might make sense to look up similar word endings and beginnings with a tool like morewords.com, so that you can nip any problems in the bud.
+To ensure that you are never confused, it might make sense to look up similar word endings and beginnings with a tool (Several tools are available online), so that you can nip any problems in the bud.

 Some words are difficult because of the sheer weight of opinion in GRE aspirant surveys

-Despite all our knowledge that words are difficult only because of unfamiliarity and imperfect preparation, some of them are the usual suspects, and come back again and again in surveys of GRE aspirants, when they are asked what words they get wrong most often in practice tests.
+Despite all our knowledge that words are difficult only because of unfamiliarity and imperfect preparation, some of them are the usual suspects, and come back again and again in surveys of aspirants as hardest GRE words, when they are asked what words, they get wrong most often in practice tests.
 For example, ‘declivity’, ‘simulacrum’, ‘tergiversate’ and ‘empyreal’ have stumped generations of students who did not use the word group method – and we have seen the same pattern in SAT word lists as well.

 However, since having a good Verbal preparation system will help you master any word quickly, these survey results only mean that these ‘difficult’ words are the ones that are most difficult for the average candidate to remember; these words are not inherently tough.